JeffreyPYL/McGill_CodeJam_2013/README.md

 The applications that we submit for CodeJam is "zend".

-You may clone to gain access to the code but please do not change the code on line.
+You may clone to gain access to the code but please do not change the code online.